Security analysis

 Introduction

 The security analysis is a simulation that check violations on a network.
 These checks can be done on the base case or after a contingency, with or without remedial actions.
+A security analysis can monitor network states, in pre-contingency state, after a contingency and after a remedial action.

 There is a violation if the computed value is greater than the maximum allowed value.
 Depending on the equipments, the violations can have different types: